oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 and if $h={\tt postorder}$, then
 $$R(x)={\tt concat}(R(ρ(c_1,x)),…,R(ρ(c_m,x)),F(x)/\Pi_G(σ(x))).$$

-If there is only one parent and the standard definition of start node is in force, the result is the same as in the single-parent case, except for the presence of the `Aggregation.UpNode` annotations.
+If the parent collection contains only one parent, there are no cycles, and the standard definition of start node is in force, the result is the same as in the special case, except for the presence of the `Aggregation.UpNode` annotations.

 ## <a name="Groupingwithrolluprecursive" href="#Groupingwithrolluprecursive">6.3 Grouping with `rolluprecursive`</a>